openwdl/wdl/versions/development/SPEC.md

       `{ inputs: my_task.my_task_input=... }`
 * All **required** inputs which bubble up like this must ultimately be provided in the inputs set before the top-level workflow can be run.
- * An engine must allow these optional bubbled-up inputs to be filled in by end users.
-However, it is up to the engine how many layers of nesting it chooses to expose in the UI.
+* An engine must allow **optional** bubbled-up inputs to be filled in by end users.
+These inputs are not required to be filled.
+* Showing all optional inputs which are deeply nested in the workflow can lead to a very large number of inputs.
+Therefore, it is up to the engine how many layers of nesting it chooses to make visible in the UI.

 Any declaration that appears outside the `input` section is considered an intermediate value and **not** a workflow input.
 Any declaration can always be moved inside the `input` block to make it overridable.